dmolitor/beautiful-jekyll/_posts/2021-04-30-parallel-vectorization-in-r.md

 #> [1] 10
 ```
 As you can see, the output of `add_slow(c(1, 3), c(2, 4))` is the same as `sum(c(1, 2, 3, 4))` which is not what we want in this case.
 To acheive the desired result, we need to
 vectorize `add_slow`.
 Thankfully, base R has a convenience function `Vectorize` for this that makes things very simple.
-To vectorize we simply do the following
+To vectorize we do the following:
 ```r
 # base::Vectorize will solve this problem for us
 vadd_slow <- Vectorize(FUN = add_slow, vectorize.args = c("a", "b"))